 Peter will compose and record all original music for the project.
 Peter is an experienced composer who has previously collaborated with writers and artists in a variety of projects, including ‘Scrublands’ and ‘Expiry TBC’, both of which were Arts Council funded and ‘Dementia Diaries’, funded by the Wellcome Trust.
 Most recently, he worked with the BBC Singers on two carols which were broadcast on Radio Three.
 Peter studied composition in Krakow, Poland, funded by a Polish Government Scholarship and has since maintained this connection with subsequent performances and broadcasts.

 Born in Warsaw, Poland, Maria came to the U.K as a child.
 She is a writer, poet and playwright.
-Maria is the author of 6 poetry collections, most recently ‘At The Library of Memories’ (Waterloo Press 2014) following an Arts Council mentoring grant.
-A new collection ‘The True Story of Cowboy Hat and Ingénue’ is forthcoming from Liquorice Fish (Cinnamon) in October 2018.
+Maria is the author of 7 poetry collections, including ‘At The Library of Memories’ (Waterloo Press 2014) following an Arts Council mentoring grant.
+A new collection ‘The True Story of Cowboy Hat and Ingénue’ came out from Cinnamon Press/Liquorice Fish in 2018.

 Her work has always had a wide social engagement.
 She worked with Allsorts LGBT Youth Drop-In and co-edited ‘Different and Beautiful’ (Allsorts 2010).
 She co- edited the anthology ‘Queer in Brighton’ (New Writing South 2014) combining oral history and creativity.
 Her selected poems ‘The Cedars of Walpole Park’ were translated into Polish (Stowarzyszenie Zywych Poetów 2015) and ‘Old Knives’ into Romanian (Integral 2017).
 Her work features in the British Library project ‘Poetry Between Two Worlds’ and is widely anthologized.
 Maria worked with Lewes Live Literature to develop her Arts Council and Wellcome Trust funded drama ‘Dementia Diaries’, touring nationally in 2011 and collaborated with Mark Hewitt and Peter Copley on this project.
 She has taught creative writing in many settings, such as H.M Prison Wandsworth for Safe Ground.
 Her residences include ‘Home’ at Pen to Paper and ‘Crossing borders’ at Fabrica Gallery (2012).
 She was blogger in residence for the British Council at the London Book Fair Market Focus Poland 2017.
 She co-translated Iztok Osojnik’s’ Elsewhere’ (Pighog 2011) and Justyna Bargielska’s ‘The Great Plan B’ (Smokestack 2017).
 In 2016 she received an Artists International Development Fund grant enabling her to work with writers in Wroclaw and Kraków.
 Her work explores gender, health and sexual identity as well as geo-political frontiers and themes of belonging and/or exclusion surface throughout her work.